mathigon/textbooks/content/circles-and-pi/content.md

 will be one-third the volume of the cylinder.
 Volume of a Cone: If r is the radius of a cone and h is the height, then the volume is V=13πr2h.

+The Greek scholars of ancient times, naturally curious about the world, wondered if it was possible to describe the shapes that arise this way mathematically.
+They realized that these shapes are slices of a cone, and they gave the different forms of slices they saw the following names: ellipse, parabola, and hyperbola.

+The Greeks of antiquity studied these curves with no practical applications in mind.
+They were naturally curious and pursued the topic solely for its beauty and its intellectual rewards.

+APOLLONIUS OF PERGA (ca 225 B.C.E.) wrote a series of eight books, titled Conic sections, in which he thoroughly investigated these curves.
+He was the one to introduce the names parabola, ellipse and hyperbola.
+ARCHIMEDES OF SYRACUSE (ca.
+287–212 B.C.E.) also wrote about these curves.

+In 1604 Galileo discovered that objects thrown in the air follow parabolic paths (if air resistance can be neglected).
+In 1609 astronomer JOHANNES KEPLER discovered that the orbit of Mars is an ellipse.
+He conjectured that all planetary bodies have elliptical orbits, which, 60 years later, ISAAC NEWTON was able to prove using his newly developed law of gravitation.
+Recently scientists have discovered that the path of an alpha particle in the electrical field of an atomic nucleus is a hyperbola.